Workflow Actions in Import and Export Scenarios

 Workflow Actions with Dialog Boxes

 If a workflow action displays a workflow dialog box with the parameters of the action, you can specify these parameters by using the Transition Parameters object as the target object in an import scenario.
 The parameters must be specified before the workflow action.
-The Transition Parameters object is not available in export scenarios.

 For example, to execute the Accept action on the Leads (CR301000) form for a qualified lead, you enter the settings shown in the following table in the two rows on the Mapping tab of the Import Scenarios (SM206025) form.
 The first row specifies the value in the Details dialog box, which opens when a user clicks Accept.

-Transition Parameters Reason ='Qualified by Marketing'
+Reason Transition Parameters ='Qualified by Marketing'

-Lead Summary <Action: Transition> ='Accept'
+<Action: Transition> Lead Summary ='Accept'